-Leonore Overture is a collection of essays.
+In addition to the journalism archived here, Leonore Overture is also a collection of essays.
 Or will be.
 I’ve decided to start with a single essay, My Father’s Axe, and add from there.
-Navigate to individual essays at the top of this page.

 These essays are meant for family and friends, and well intentioned strangers.

 We’ll start slowly, adding an essay or so as time allows.
 Leonore Overture is my companion for the future.
 Ambitiously, I had several dozen essays at some point of conclusion when I decided to launch this site.
 Just as I was doing so though, I decided most of them were insufficient.
 I’ll leave My Fathers Axe here as a start, and add more as I see fit.

 Treat this like a wood pile, still seasoning.
 When it’s ready to burn, there might be a moment of enjoyment.
 Until then, it’s all green, and mostly unusable.

 Its true audience, my granddaughter Eleanor Powers Jones, is lovingly alluded to in the title.
 Similar to a much earlier work, the poems Songs for a Daughter, these thoughts are some attempt at reaching across generations.

 The essays describe a circle that passes through several points, including Eleanor, splitting wood, music and performance, recovery from alcoholism, friendship.

 If there is a model for the type, it would be Albert Camus’ two short collections, Noces and L’Eté, somewhat based on his Algerian experiences.
 Camus’ collections have been my steady companions for decades.
 His essays serve as touchstones in the way they move facilely from the immediate—a café, some passersby, the remembrance of a book, la plage—to the profound.